ikilobyte/pulsar-client-php/README.md

 * PHP >=7.0 (Supported PHP8)
 * ZLib Extension（If you want to use zlib compression）
+* Zstd Extension（If you want to use zstd compression）
 * Swoole Extension(If you want to use in swoole)
     * Use in the swoole only requires that the `SWOOLE_HOOK_SOCKETS、SWOOLE_HOOK_STREAM_FUNCTION` or `SWOOLE_HOOK_ALL`